Skip to main content

 • Load objects as query

-Viewer - Default 1 panel
+Viewer - Default, single panel

 For IFC documents that have been linked to models, Point Clouds and GML documents you will see a 2D, 3D and zoom to extents button in this column.